 All companies are ranked

-To get the ERP5 rank of a company all companies in the database are ranked on each of the four factors.
+To get the ERP5 rank all companies are ranked on each of the four factors.
 These rankings are then added together to give the combined ERP5 rank of the company.

 The lower the ERP5 ranking of a company is the more attractive it is as an investment idea.
 In other words the lower the better.

 The ERP5 rank of more than 22,000 companies is available for you to use in the screener.

 This is all very interesting, but does it work, you may be thinking.

 In 2012 when a friend and I set out to find the best investment strategy in Europe over the 12 year period from June 1999 to June 2011 we tested the Magic Formula investing as well as the ERP5 strategy.

 To put these returns into perspective, in the 12 year period the overall stock market returned only 30.54%.

 The above table shows the total 12 year return of both strategies with the last column showing how much better the ERP5 strategy did compared to Magic Formula investing.

 As you can see the ERP5 strategy, for all size companies, did substantially better than the Magic Formula investing strategy, in fact for small companies if you would have had done nearly 200% better.